wapcaplet/kelp/README.md

     $ rake spec

 This will write an HTML report to `coverage/index.html`.
-Finally, there are some Cucumber self-tests included, mainly for testing the `kelp_steps.rb` file used by the Rails generator.
+Finally, there are some Cucumber self-tests included, mainly for testing the `web_steps.rb` file used by the Rails generator.
 Run via:

     $ rake cucumber